mars-project/meps/mep-0002-simplify-data-structure.md

 ## General Motivation

 The main problem of Mars for now is performance.
-We did a lot of experiments and tests comparing Mars with Dask on a single node and on multiple nodes.
-And the results are shown in the tables below:
+We did a lot of experiments and tests to compare Mars with Dask on a single node and on multiple nodes.
+The results are shown in the tables below:

 | **Tasks/Subtasks** | **Dask** | **Mars** | **Mars on Ray** | **Mars on Ray DAG** |
 | --- | --- | --- | --- | --- |